The International Trade Law Review: Argentina

 There have been no new dispute settlements in the past year involving Argentina as correspondent.

-The most relevant dispute settlements in 2019 and 2020 informed by WTO follow.
+The most relevant dispute settlements in 2020 and the first half of 2021 informed by the WTO follow.

 i DS572: Argentina v.
 Peru – Anti-dumping measures on imports of biodiesel

-On 29 November 2018, Argentina requested consultations with Peru concerning certain anti-dumping and countervailing measures imposed by Peru on biodiesel from Argentina.7 After one year, Argentina's claim remains at the consultation stage.
+On 29 November 2018, Argentina requested consultations with Peru concerning certain anti-dumping and countervailing measures imposed by Peru on biodiesel from Argentina.3 After two years, Argentina's claim remains at the consultation stage.

 ii DS537: Canada – Measures governing the sale of wine